 Technology can also play an important role in strengthening internal controls.
 For example, accounting software can automate routine tasks, such as invoice processing and reconciliation, reducing the risk of errors and improving efficiency.
 You should also use data analytics tools to identify potential anomalies in financial data, alerting financial teams to potential issues before they become major problems.

-Establishing internal controls also depends heavily on using good expense management software.
+Establishing internal controls also depends heavily on using robust expense management software.

 Organisations can detect possible hazards and take the necessary steps to mitigate them by measuring and monitoring expenses.
 They can avoid fraud, mistakes, and other financial irregularities by implementing efficient spending management systems.